Most Common Facebook Ad Mistakes To Avoid - Lebesgue: AI CMO Skip to content

 So for example, if you choose to optimize for link clicks, Facebook will show your ad to people that are most likely to click on your ad.

-On the flip side, if you would optimize for conversions, Facebook would show your ads to people most likely to convert (purchase).
+On the flip side, if you optimize for conversions, Facebook will show your ads to people most likely to convert (purchase).

 So always make sure to match the ad delivery/ad set optimization to your campaign objective.